spatie/laravel-settings/README.md

 The package is built around setting DTO's.
 These are classes with some public properties that extend from `Settings`.
 They also have a static method `group` that should return a string.

 You can create multiple groups of settings, each with their own DTO.
 You could, for example, have `GeneralSettings` with the `general` group and `BlogSettings` with the `blog` group.
-It's up to you how to structure these settings.
+It's up to you how to structure these groups.

-Although it is possible to use the same group for different DTO's we advise you not to use the same group for multiple setting DTO's.
+Although it is possible to use the same group for different DTO's we advise you not to use the same group for multiple settings DTO's.

 ```php